milasudril/anja/CONTRIBUTING.md

  7. Make a pull request

-Before doing anything, you will probably benefit from reading the source code overview in the manual.
+Before doing anything, you will probably benefit from reading the source code overview in the manual [2].
 In addition to that text, here are some coding practices that are followed withinthis project.
 Items are not mentioned in any particular order.